 - Supervising other nurses and assisting doctors during surgeries or major procedures

 What Certification Will You Need at the End of the BSN Program?

 After you finish your degree program, you have to take the National Council Licensure Examination (NCLEX).

 To get there, you need to apply for a nursing license from your state board of nursing.
 Remember that each state has different eligibility criteria, so check with your state board to be sure you’ve met the requirements.
 Find here the list of state boards of nursing from the National Council of State Boards of Nursing.

 BSN Requirements: How to Prepare to Get a Bachelor of Science in Nursing Degree?

-If you want to get a BSN degree your best option is to start early or get some tutoring help from the college you want to get in.
-High school is a good place to gain the knowledge in anatomy, biology, and chemistry.
+If you want to get a BSN degree, your best option is to start early or get some tutoring help from the college you want to get in.
+High school is a good place to gain anatomy, biology, and chemistry knowledge.

 Prerequisites Courses for a Bachelor of Science in Nursing

 If you want to be eligible for professional admission to the Bachelor of Science in Nursing (BSN) program, you have to complete some prerequisite courses.
 All prerequisites must be completed with a “B” grade or better.
 The minimum prerequisite GPA (calculated based on this list) for admission consideration is a 3.0.
-For example, Nightingale College does offer the general education (GE) prerequisites.
+Nightingale College offers the general education (GE) prerequisites.